Turn clean documents into retrieval units that preserve answers, citations, and measurable search quality.

 16hit = retrieve(query, chunks)

-17print(hit["id"], hit["text"])1damage-rule Damaged electronics: report within 48 hours with photos.Now compare a broken fixed-window configuration against a section-aware configuration using the same question and the same expected evidence phrase.
+17print(hit["id"], hit["text"])1rollback-rule Rollback failure: page on-call within 15 minutes with deploy ID.Now compare a broken fixed-window configuration against a section-aware configuration using the same question and the same expected evidence phrase.

 1import re